-- One of which must be Biology I, two of which must be equally rigorous science courses. - Two of the three required credits must have a - laboratory component. . - An industry certification that leads to college credit substitutes for up to one science credit (except for Biology I) - An identified rigorous Computer Science course with a related industry certification substitutes for up to one science credit (except for Biology I) 3 Credits Social Studies
+- One of which must be Biology 1, two of which must be equally rigorous science courses - Two of the three required course credits must have a laboratory component - Industry Certifications that lead to college credit may substitute for up to one science credit (except for Biology 1) - An identified computer science credit may substitute for up to one science credit (except for Biology 1)

+3 Credits Social Studies

 - 1 credit in World History

 - 1 credit in U.S. History

-- .5 credit in U.S. Government
+- 0.5 credit in U.S. Government

-- .5 credit in Economics with Financial Literacy
+- 0.5 credit in Economics

-1 Credit Fine and Performing Arts, Speech and Debate, or Practical Arts
+- 1 Credit Fine and Performing Arts, Speech and Debate, or Practical Arts